Promo code SPRING2022 will be automatically applied at checkout!

 Glucose can itself be a stressor as well.
 Here's how we can create more overall metabolic stress when our glucose is out of whack:

 When glucose rises very high into the "danger zone" after, let's say, we've eaten a giant piece of birthday cake at 8 pm, this is registered as a significant metabolic stress on the body.
-To respond, the body will initiate a cascade of hormonal and molecular changes that works to bring the body back to homeostasis and "normal" glucose levels.
+To respond, the body will initiate a cascade of hormonal and molecular changes that work to bring the body back to homeostasis and "normal" glucose levels.

 Over time, and over repeated exposures to the higher stress of these more extreme glucose spikes, the body may fundamentally change how it responds to the incoming flood of glucose.
 And eventually, we may arrive at a state of insulin resistance.